Alex Pethick is the Director of Curriculum for the Knowledge Schools Trust Primaries.

 Jaime Paul is the Primary Projects Manager for the Knowledge Schools Trust.

-Jaime is involved in the delivery of the DfE funded English Hub and "The Club", the out of school care and enrichment provision for the schools.
+Jaime is also involved in the delivery of the DfE funded English Hub.

 She has two children currently attending the Knowledge Schools Trust Primaries.